The Paris Chinese Pagoda building

 The interior was also completely transformed into what was more like a sumptuous Chinese palace with Shanxi lacquer panels, wood panelling and other specifically themed rooms, like the Petit Salon Porcelaine.

-The Heritage of Ching Tsai Loo and the Pagoda Paris
+The Heritage of Ching Tsai Loo and the Paris Chinese Pagoda

 Ching Tsai Loo was a business man who was very influential in helping to introduce Asian culture into the west, establishing two of the most important galleries for Asian art in Paris, France and in New York, USA.